 What is the consequence if a beneficiary fails to comply with the RMD laws?
-He or she will owe the 50%
+He or she will owe the 25% tax

 After I die what required minimum distribution laws will apply to my beneficiary(ies)?
-These laws are complicated and which laws apply to a certain beneficiary depend upon whether your beneficiary is a spouse or not, whether you die after December 31, 2019, (or before) and in some cases whether you die or died before or after your required beginning date.
-Your required beginning date is April 1 of the year following the year you attain age 72 if you die after December 31, 2019 or April 1 of the year following the year you attained age 70 1/2 if you died before January 1, 2020.
+These laws are complicated and which laws apply to a beneficiary depend upon whether your beneficiary is a spouse or not, whether you die after December 31, 2019, (or before) and whether you die or died before or after your required beginning date.
+Your required beginning date is April 1 of the year following the year you attain age 73 if you die after December 31, 2019.